-Palfrey, John G. BiblioTech: Why Libraries Matter More than Ever in the Age of Google (forthcoming, Basic Books, 2015).
+Palfrey, John G. BiblioTech: Why Libraries Matter More than Ever in the Age of Google (Basic Books, 2015).

 Access Controlled: The Shaping of Power, Rights, and Rule in Cyberspace (with Ronald Deibert, John G. Palfrey, Rafal Rohozinski & Jonathan Zittrain eds.)
 (MIT Press 2010).

 Enhancing Child Safety and Online Technologies (with danah boyd and Dena Sacco, eds.)
 (Carolina Academic Press, 2010).

 Access Denied: The Practice and Politics of Global Internet Filtering (with Ronald Deibert, Rafal Rohozinski, and Jonathan Zittrain eds.)
 (MIT Press, 2008).

 Palfrey, John G. and Urs Gasser.
 Born Digital: Understanding the First Generation of Digital Natives (Basic Books, 2008).

 Palfrey, John G. “The Power and Perils of Technology,” Parents League Review, 2015.

 Palfrey, John G. “The Web at 25: Looking Ahead to What Might Be,” Politica Exterior, No. 161, September-October 2014.

 Palfrey, John G. “Connected Learning Now,” Independent School Magazine, Summer 2013.

 Palfrey, John G. and Jonathan L. Zittrain, “Better Data for a Better Internet,” Science, 2 December 2011: Vol. 334 no. 6060 pp. 1210-1211.